262life/bob/docs/GETTING_STARTED.md

 ### Start Development

 * Head over the https://github.com/BobDotMe/bob and either fork the project and/or checkout depending on your project rights.
-* Once checked out, hit the "Gitpod" Button.
+* Hit the "Gitpod" Button.
 It start start Gitpod and checkout your workspace.

 * You will notice the editor is the widely used VSCode editor.
 To test building, just type 'build' in a terminal window.
 That's it!